 Lottie the person snarked, “You better train those kids better.”
 Basically the rest of the dinner we opened our mouths to change feet.

-When we got home the kids were still going on about it and laughing they almost peed themselves.
+When we got home the kids were still going on about it and laughing so hard they almost peed themselves.
 When I said, it was time for bed, they said, “Oh go lay down you damn fleabag.”

 We were in hysterics.
 It got so bad we had to go into our bedroom and shut all the windows.
 And then put pillows in our mouths so we could laugh to our heart’s content.